ob-algdatii-ss18/leistungsnachweis-cas/README.md

 ## How to use

+You need cmake, CLion and Graphviz to run the maze generator.

-Import project into CLion and start testMain.cpp.
+Import the project into CLion and start testMain.cpp.
 Now you can choose which Algorithm to pick:

   1. Prim